-After a while he hit on the line that he needed ‘to validate it’ to help me out with compensation.
-As he floundered I was writing down what he was saying so that I could compose this blog.
+After a while of floundering, he hit on the line that he needed ‘to validate it’ to help me out with compensation.
+As he floundered, I was writing down what he was saying so that I could compose this blog.
 Usually I simply carry on with my own work while they talk away into thin air.

 Eventually he asked if he was speaking to the right person so I said: “Probably not.”
 So he asked if I would “find out who at this number had a minor car accident”.
 I said: “No, as I don’t see why I should do your work for you.”
 So then he wondered if this was a home number or a work number and when I would not tell him he began to realise he was getting nowhere and rang off abruptly, as they usually do – such is their love of helping people.

 Have fun instead of getting annoyed.
 You might even find the opportunity to put across the Gospel to them – for free.
-It is all part of the Christian service.
+It is all part of one’s Christian service.

 5 Nov 2018: the surreptitious gathering of information.